A level set based method for fixing overhangs in 3D printing: Introduction

 Is a new industrial revolution coming?
 Many people think so: 3D printers are able to create almost any solid object one can image and replicate existing ones.
 Nowadays, the price of a 3D printer is small enough to allow many people to have one at home, and create their own plastic objects.
 Within a decade, some products may be downloaded from the Internet for printing at home, causing a revolution in the market of such a small objects.
 Most important, the number of printable materials is growing and it is already possible printing an object mixing different materials.
 We leave to futurists the comments about the time when 3D printers will be able to fully replicate themselves.

 While the computer science literature about 3D printing is already rich in algorithms, optimization techniques and applications, the mathematical literature is basically null.
 This means that advanced mathematical tools based on PDEs, optimal control theory and variational methods are, so far, little explored.
-In order to fill the gap and make a further step towards the solution of the engineering issues related to CAD 3D printer software, in the next section we propose a bird-eye view over typical open problems encountered by practitioners who use 3D printers based on Fused Decomposition Modeling (FDM).
+In order to fill the gap and promote the solution of the engineering issues related to CAD 3D printer software, in the next section we propose a bird-eye view over typical open problems encountered by practitioners who use 3D printers based on Fused Deposition Modeling (FDM).

 \textit{Main goal.} The core of the paper is devoted to the solution to a particular problem, namely fixing the overhangs.
 When FDM technology is employed, the solid object is created layer by layer, starting from the lowest one.
 As a consequence, each layer can only be deposited \textit{on top} of an existing surface, otherwise the print material falls and solidifies ``in the air''.
-In doing this, little exceptions can handled, i.e.\ the upper layer can protrude over the lower layer within a certain limit.
+In doing this, little exceptions can be handled, i.e.\ the upper layer can protrude over the lower layer within a certain limit.
 The more the material cools down rapidly and the extruder moves slowly, the more the limit can be increased.
-If the overhang exceeds the hardware limit, an additional support must be necessarily added, in order to make the object be printable.
-Note that the support structures are meant to be removed at the end of the process, and thus they represent wasted material (to be minimized).
+If the overhang exceeds the hardware limit, an additional support must be necessarily added, in order to make the object printable.
+Note that the support structures are meant to be removed at the end of the process, and thus they represent wasted material.
 Even more important, they represent an additional source of printing time.